WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 ### Alternative to Docker

 Docker is just one method to run a local WordPress environment.
 Block development and extending WordPress is done using normal plugins, so any WordPress environment can be used.
-A couple of alternatives that you can consider, that do not require installing Docker.
+Here are some alternatives that you can consider which do not require installing Docker.

 -   [Local by Flywheel](https://localbyflywheel.com/) - Local is a single application you download and install.
 You will need to know where the plugin directory is located after install.
 If you create a site called `mywp` typically the plugin directory is installed at `~\Local Sites\mywp\app\public\wp-content\plugins`